rubys/bootstrap/bylaws.md

 Membership and of the reasons therefor;
-- b) Such notice is delivered personally or by certified mail, return receipt requested, or by a national or international overnight courier service, sent to the last address of the Member shown on the Foundation’s records;
+- b) Such notice is delivered personally or by certified mail, return receipt requested, or by a national or international overnight courier service, sent to the last address of the Member shown on the $FOUNDATION’s records;
 - c) Such notice is given at least thirty (30) days prior to the effective date stated in the notice of the proposed termination or suspension of Membership;
 - d) Such notice sets forth a procedure determined by the Board (or other body authorized